- A string: Uses the string as the context name with default values (description=None, is_versioned=False)

 , where <token>

-is your auth token.explicit_types
+is your auth token.Body

 dictionary is present, its values will override the inferred types of the entries.
 The explicit_types dictionary can also specify if a field is mutable via a ‘mutable’ boolean flag, or unique via a ‘unique’ boolean flag.
 For enum types, use the EnumType model with ‘values’ list and optional ‘restrict’ flag.
 Omit ‘values’ to create an open enum (auto-seeding).
 For contexts with nested unique IDs, parent ID values for the leftmost N-1 unique columns can be supplied as normal entry keys.
 The rightmost column is always auto-incremented.
 For example, if unique columns are [‘user’, ‘session’, ‘step’], you can provide ‘user’ and ‘session’ values in entries, and ‘step’ will be auto-generated.